vorpalhelix/vorpalhelix/README.md

 - Contribute to atleast one open-source project
 - Build and deploy a portfolio website
-- Well obviously I need to build websites for including in the portfolio website (preferably using animations, they are cool)
+- Also need to build websites for including in the portfolio website (preferably using animations, they are cool)

-## ⚡ Fun Fact

-I love mangoes.

 ---